Warning:Dear Reader, when Messiah revealed certain Scripture truths to His followers, many of them became offended at

 If what we have seen thus far may be difficult for some to receive.
 Therefore, let us look further at what the apostle Paul has to say.

 The Apostle Paul Warns us of the Idol SacrificeThe apostle Paul, in a number of passages, gives us a prophetic understanding of Yahushua's warnings in Revelation 2:14,20 against eating things sacrificed to idols.
 But Paul's words are difficult for most to understand (2Pet 3:16), and as a result there is much error among the Believers today.
 And so in order to properly understand any of Paul's words, we must read them within the context of all of Paul's words, and indeed, within the context of all of Scripture.

-With this in mind, let us review a few points made by the Jerusalem Council, and by the apostle Paul in his writings:
+To see this difference, let us review a few points made by the Jerusalem Council, and by the apostle Paul in his writings:

 For it seemed good to the Holy Ghost, and to us, to lay upon you no greater burden than these necessary things; 29 That ye abstain from meats offered to idols, and from blood, and from things strangled, and from fornication: from which if ye keep yourselves, ye shall do well.
 Fare ye well.
 (Acts 15:28-29)In the above passage, we see that all new Believers are to refrain from eating things sacrificed unto idols.